Md-Tanvir2034/Md-Tanvir2034/README.md

 # Hi, I'm Tanvir! 👋

 I'm currently learning and exploring different areas of technology.
-I'm curious about almost everything (except a few things 😅).
+I'm just curious about almost everything (except a few things 😅).
 My goal is to contribute in a way that improves the world. 🌍✨

 ## 🚀 What I'm Learning